cpage-pivotal/tanzu-deploy-action/README.md

 ![Secrets](images/secrets.png)

-Using the "New Repository Secret" button, generate secrets with the following names:
+Using the "New Repository Secret" button, generate a secret with the following name:

 * **TanzuApiToken**: The API Token that you generated in the Prerequisites<br>
-* **RepositoryUsername**: Username credentials for your container registry<br>
-* **RepositoryPassword**: Password credentials for your container registry

 ### Set up the Github Workflow

 In the root of your source code repo, create the workflow file `.github/workflows/tanzu-deploy.yaml`.
 Copy the contents of the [Sample Workflow](sample-workflow.yaml) into this file.

 Replace the fields marked `<<ENTER VALUE>>` with your own values:
-* `registry:` Enter the DNS name for your container repo (e.g. harbor.mycompany.com)
-* `container_registry:` Enter the full name for the location you want to publish your build image (e.g. harbor.mycompany.com/tanzu-platform/my-app)
+* `container_registry:` Complete the registry name by appending the image name for your app (e.g. `ghcr.io/${{ github.actor }}/my-app`)
 * `project:` Enter the name of the Tanzu Platform project where you will be publishing ([Docs](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/getting-started-set-up-infra.html#create-project))
 * `space:` Enter the name of the Tanzu Platform space where you will be publishing ([Docs](https://docs.vmware.com/en/VMware-Tanzu-Platform/services/create-manage-apps-tanzu-platform-k8s/getting-started-create-app-envmt.html#create-a-space-in-your-project))